-- The watch-and-wait approach - Radiation therapy to lymph nodes that are causing symptoms, or to a large localized mass, if one is present - Chemotherapy plus immunotherapy (rituximab) - A single chemotherapy drug-for example, cyclophosphamide, chlorambucil or bendamustine hydrochloride (Bendeka®)-in combination with rituximab - A combination chemotherapy plus rituximab, such as R-CVP-rituximab plus cyclophosphamide (Cytoxan®), hydroxydoxorubicin (doxorubicin), vincristine, prednisone-or R-CHOP (see Table 5 on page 19) - Maintenance therapy with rituximab after completion of initial therapy with either rituximab alone or rituximab in combination with chemotherapy.
-This involves a single dose of rituximab administered on a prescribed schedule, generally every 2 to 3 months, and may be continued for 2 years. - Autologous and allogeneic stem cell transplantation may be considered for selected patients who have refractory or relapsed FL.
-See Stem Cell Transplantation on page 38. - Targeted therapy, using kinase inhibitors - Idelalisib (Zydelig[®])-a PI3K kinase inhibitor given by mouth, indicated to treat patients with relapsed follicular B-cell NHL.
-Idelalisib is intended for patients who have received at least two prior systemic therapies. - Copanlisib (Aliqopa[TM])-a PI3K kinase inhibitor given by intravenous (IV) infusion is indicated for adult patients with relapsed FL who have received at least two prior systemic therapies. - Duvelisib (Copiktra®)-an oral PI3K inhibitor that is indicated for the treatment of adult patients with relapsed or refractory FL after at least two prior systemic therapies.
-This indication is approved by the FDA under accelerated approval and is contingent upon verification of the clinical benefit of this drug in confirmatory trials. - Lenalidomide (Revlimid[®]), an immunomodulator, which is indicated for the treatment of patients with previously treated follicular lymphoma (FL), in combination with a rituximab product.
-Revlimid is an oral medication that is given in cycles of treatment followed by days of rest. - Immunotherapy with monoclonal antibodies, either alone or in combination - Yttrium-90+ibritumomab tiuxetan (Zevalin®)-a cluster of differentiation (CD)20-directed radiotherapeutic antibody, given by IV injection, is indicated for previously untreated follicular NHL in adult patients who achieve a partial or complete response to first-line chemotherapy, and for relapsed or refractory, low-grade or follicular B-cell NHL.
+- The watch-and-wait approach - Radiation therapy to lymph nodes that are causing symptoms, or to a large, localized mass, if one is present - O Rituximab (Rituxan®) alone - Chemotherapy plus immunotherapy (rituximab) - A single chemotherapy drug-for example, cyclophosphamide, chlorambucil or bendamustine hydrochloride (Bendeka®)-in combination with rituximab - A combination chemotherapy plus rituximab, such as R-CVP-rituximab plus cyclophosphamide (Cytoxan®), hydroxydoxorubicin (doxorubicin), vincristine, prednisone-or R-CHOP (see Table 6 on page 45) - Maintenance therapy with rituximab after completion of initial therapy with either rituximab alone or rituximab in combination with chemotherapy.
+This involves a single dose of rituximab administered on a prescribed schedule, generally every 2 to 3 months, and may be continued for 2 years. - Autologous or allogeneic stem cell transplantation may be considered for selected patients who have refractory or relapsed FL.
+See Stem Cell Transplantation on page 27. - Targeted therapy, using kinase inhibitors, such as copanlisib (Aligopa®) and EZH2 inhibitors, such as tazemetostat (TazverikTM)

+- Immunomodulatory drugs, such as lenalidomide (Revlimid®) - Immunotherapy with monoclonal antibodies, either alone or in combination - Yttrium-90+ibritumomab tiuxetan (Zevalin®) - Obinutuzumab (Gazyva®) - The combination of the monoclonal antibody rituximab and the enzyme endoglycosidase hyaluronidase human (Rituxan HycelaTM) - Axicabtagene ciloleucel (Yescarta®)